Romney Pilates Center (Photo: Joshua Brasted)

 From beignets to Sazeracs, New Orleans is known for its delectable foods and elaborate cocktails that can easily throw you off of your exercise routine.
 You didn’t pack your spin shoes just to look at them!
 Whether you’re trying to sweat off a hangover or freshen up for a business meeting, New Orleans has your back with three energizing spin studios.

-Rhythmic Cycling: RIDE at Romney Pilates Center
+Rhythmic Cycling: RIDE at Romney Studios

 RIDE classes feature beat-specific choreographed cycling highly influenced by the instructors’ athletic backgrounds, which vary from snowboarding to salsa dancing.

 The common thread, unsurprisingly, is that many of the instructors incorporate yoga and Pilates into the classes.
 Each sessions also includes an upper body and core workout with weights or bands, giving riders the full-body treatment.